Noddin-Robotmakers/Website/Who-We-Are-and-How-We-Got-Together.md

 ### Aidan Callebaut

+Aidan favors the colors blue and green.
+He enjoys robotics, video games, and sports.
+Last year (2023), he met Antoni, and then they became friends and started doing this robotics competition.

 ### Anika Gupta

 Anika's favorite colors are black and white.
 She loves painting, dancing, volleyball and hanging out with her brother.